Data entry has been going on for more than thirty years. Initially the system ran in batch mode on an IBM mainframe. Later, from 1979, it

 Many new and important books of Responsa and other Judaic texts have

-been included in the most recent versions of the Responsa DVD.
+been included in the most recent versions of the Responsa DOK.
 Among the Responsa Databases includes:

 Bible and Bible Commentaries